mariobodemann/talks/contentful/meetups/gdg-berlin-android/2016-august-daydream/daydream.rst

 How does Cardboard work?
 ------------------------

-* Use 3D data and movement to draw two images
+* Use 3D data and movement to draw two images,

-  * one for the left and right eye each.
+  * one for the left and right eye.

-* Distort images for the lenses.
+* Contains Lenses to move things away.
 * Brain combines image to 3D scene.

 ----